 Nick Maggiulli, author of Just Keep Buying and chief operating officer and data scientist at Ritholtz Wealth Management, has a lot to say on the subject — like how continuing to invest even in unfavorable markets will bring you financial success in the long run.

 On the latest episode of Common Cents on the Prairie™, Nick and I sit down to discuss his high-level investment philosophy: to just keep buying.
-You can read a recap of our conversation below, watch the full episode on YouTube, or listen on your favorite podcast app!

 Adam: Where did the concept of Just Keep Buying come from?

 Nick: I was running analysis on the U.S. stock market and found that no matter when you purchased, as long as you just kept buying over time, you would’ve built wealth.
 That’s how Just Keep Buying was born.
 It was this high-level investment philosophy, which I’ve defined in the book as the continual purchase of a diverse set of income-producing assets.